 2. Wipe your data from your iPhone

-Once you've backed up your device, you're ready to reset it.
+Once you've backed up your child's device, you're ready to reset it.
 Go to Settings > General > Reset > Erase All Content and Settings.
 Doing this will restore your phone to its factory defaults and purge all your data from its memory banks.

 3. Set Up the iPhone for Your Child